shaunpez/shaunpezeshki.com/src/blog/post-19.md

 ## The Precarious Future of TikTok

-As discussions of a TikTok ban intensify in Congress, with significant momentum toward legislation, the stakes are high.
-For many, including myself, TikTok has become more than just an app—it's a crucial digital connection.
-The uncertainty of its future prompts a crucial question: what will happen next?
+TikTok has become more than just an app for many, including myself—it's a vital link to the digital world.
+As discussions of a TikTok ban gain traction in Congress, with a strong push toward legislation, the stakes are high.
+The uncertainty of its future raises an important question: what will happen next?

-## A Personal TikTok Journey
+## My Personal TikTok Journey

 I turned to TikTok during some tough times, right after losing my dad and as the pandemic lockdowns began in 2020.
 The platform, with its endless stream of dances and quick videos, became a little pocket of happiness in my own home.
 It was more than just a way to pass time; it connected me to the wider world when even simple tasks felt daunting.